How do I Appeal?

 You will be assigned a tentative hearing date once the Board receives your appeal letter.

 Reasons to contact the Board Immediately: call 860-256-2947 or firstname.lastname@example.org

 If your home address, phone number, or email address changes, you need to call the Board staff immediately.
-When the Board is ready to hear your case, a hearing notice will be sent by certified letter to your home address with the date, time, place and driving directions on how to get to the hearing.
+When the Board is ready to hear your case, a hearing notice will be sent by certified letter to your home address with the date, time, and place to appear for your hearing.

 If you miss the hearing, because you have not updated your new address with the Board's office and you don't get your hearing notice or your hearing notice arrives late because it was forwarded, you will be considered a “NO SHOW” and the Board members will decide in favor of the “issuing authority” (police) and your case is closed.

 The Board Secretary requires you to send an email to BFPE@ct.gov with a “documentation of necessity”, or proof why it necessary to delay a hearing.
 For example: a doctor's note or a travel itinerary.

 You will need to email the reason why, including proof or a "documentation of necessity".
 Letters or email received within 24 hours of the hearing will not be considered.
 The Board Secretary will decide if your case will be rescheduled or if you need to continue with the current date.